-Information presented for December 31, 2015, reflects the Basel III capital requirements that became effective January 1, 2015 for the Bank.
+Information presented for December 31, 2016 and 2015 reflects the Basel III capital requirements that became effective January 1, 2015 for the Bank.
 Prior to January 1, 2015, the Bank was subject to capital requirements under Basel I. Under these capital requirements and the regulatory framework for prompt corrective action, the Bank must meet specific capital guidelines that involve quantitative measures of the Bank's assets, liabilities and certain off-balance-sheet items as calculated under regulatory accounting practices.
 The Bank's capital amounts and classifications are also subject to qualitative judgments by regulators about components, risk-weightings and other factors.

 Quantitative measures established by regulation to ensure capital adequacy require the Bank to maintain minimum amounts and ratios (set forth below) of Total, Tier 1 and Common Equity Tier 1 capital (as defined in the regulations) to risk-weighted assets and of Tier 1 capital to average assets.
-Per a regulatory order, Bank of Bird-in-Hand is required to maintain a Tier 1 capital-to-assets leverage ratio of not less than eight percent (8.00%) throughout the first seven years of operation.
-Under these guidelines, the Bank is considered well capitalized as of December 31, 2015 and 2014.
-The Bank is under additional regulatory requirements in order to maintain federal deposit insurance.
-Management believes, as of December 31, 2015, that the Bank meets all capital adequacy requirements to which it is subject.
+Per a regulatory order, Bank of Bird-in-Hand was required to maintain a Tier 1 capital-to-assets leverage ratio of not less than eight percent (8.00%) throughout the first three years of operation through December 31, 2016.
+Under these guidelines, the Bank is considered well capitalized as of December 31, 2016 and 2015.